wickathou/diploi.com/src/content/blog/importing_from_lovable_and_github/importing_from_lovable_and_github.md

 ![Creating a stack when importing a public repo](creating-public-repo-stack.png)

-For example, a common choice for projects built with Lovable, would be to add Supabase.
+For example, a common choice for projects built with Lovable would be to add Supabase.

 ![Adding Supabase to an imported project with Lovable](adding-supabase-imported-project.png)

-If you instead chose to import a Repository you own, you won't be able to add custom components or add-ons.
+If you instead choose to import a Repository you own, you won't be able to add custom components or add-ons.

 #### Starting the imported project